PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

     1. Test with `DefaultNetworkPolicy: "false"` (default): Verify no NetworkPolicy objects are created and cert-manager functions normally.
     2. Test with `DefaultNetworkPolicy: "true"` but no custom `NetworkPolicies` specified: Verify baseline policies are created and cert-manager controller cannot communicate with external issuers (expected behavior).
     3. Test with `DefaultNetworkPolicy: "true"` and custom `NetworkPolicies` for cert-manager controller egress: Verify cert-manager can communicate with external issuers.
-    4. Test istio-csr with no `NetworkPolicies` specified: Verify baseline policies are created and gRPC service is blocked (expected behavior).
+    4. Test istio-csr with no `NetworkPolicies` specified: Verify baseline policies are created and external egress is blocked while ingress (gRPC service) is automatically allowed (expected behavior).
-    5. Test istio-csr with custom `NetworkPolicies` for gRPC service: Verify istio-csr can receive certificate signing requests.
+    5. Test istio-csr with automatic network policies: Verify istio-csr can communicate with required services with operator-managed policies.
     6. Create a `curl` pod and confirm it **can** access the metrics endpoints (`:8443` for operator, `:9402` for operands) when policies are enabled.
     7. Confirm the `curl` pod **cannot** access pods on non-allowed ports when policies are enabled.
   * **End-to-End (E2E) Tests:**
     1. Run the existing `cert-manager` E2E test suite with `DefaultNetworkPolicy: "false"` to ensure no regression.
     2. Configure proper NetworkPolicy settings via the API and run the cert-manager E2E test suite with network policies enabled.
-    3. Configure proper NetworkPolicy settings for istio-csr via the API and run the istio-csr E2E test suite with network policies enabled.
+    3. Run the istio-csr E2E test suite with automatic operator-managed network policies enabled.

 ## Graduation Criteria